 An overarching goal of MSC is to become self-sufficient and sustainable at each farming location.

-As these projects grow, MSC will add the objective to sell the surplus crops and livestock to neighboring communities as a form of income.
+As these projects grow, MSC will sell the surplus crops and livestock to neighboring communities as a form of income.
 Any profits generated from the produce and farm goods will help defray our general operating costs, of which food is a significant and ever-increasing portion.

 In Zimbabwe, a bakery and farm on-site produces 60 loaves of bread and 100 eggs daily.
 These goods provide for our numerous nutrition programs there and are also sold to the wider community of Bulawayo.